aristanetworks/anta/docs/cli/get-tests.md

       vrf: MGMT
 ```

-> [!TIP]
+!!! tip
-> You can filter tests by providing a prefix - ANTA will return all tests that start with your specified string.
+    You can filter tests by providing a prefix - ANTA will return all tests that start with your specified string.

 ```yaml title="anta get tests --test VerifyTacacs"
 anta.tests.aaa: